-Any red card offence involves a discussion with the Head Teacher; so the children are aware of the seriousness of the situation, and a discussion is held with the child concerned to outline ways in which they could improve the choices they make.
+Any red card offence involves a discussion with the Deputy Head Teacher or Head Teacher; so the children are aware of the seriousness of the situation, and a discussion is held with the child concerned to outline ways in which they could improve the choices they make.
 Each incident must be viewed independently and without prejudice.
 Severe incidents may result in immediate time off the playground to allow those involved to think carefully about the impact of their actions.